astropy/astropy/docs/known_issues.rst

 -------------------------------------------------

-Comparing Quantities floats using the numpy function `~numpy.isclose` fails on numpy 1.9 as the comparison between `a` and `b` is made using the formula
+Comparing Quantities floats using the numpy function `~numpy.isclose` fails on numpy 1.9 as the comparison between :math:`a` and :math:`b` is made using the formula

 .. math::